We know choosing the right hot air brush isn’t easy, but here are the key features to consider for your hair type, length, and styling needs!

 Using the cool setting after heat styling helps to quickly cool down the hair.
 This helps to close the cuticle and set the hair in place for longer-lasting results.

-Detachable Design example
+a) Detachable Design

 Hot air brushes generally don’t come with many different design options, but a detachable design is one feature that can be really handy.
 There are two main benefits of choosing a detachable hot air brush.